amysolman/PhD/README.md

 2. Solman A. B. T.; Jungblut A. D.; Larose, C.; Mourot, R.; Fox-Powell, M.; Benning, L. G.; Bradley, J. A. (tbc) Community assembly mechanisms shaping snow, ice and cryoconite communities of a High Arctic glacier.
 3. Solman A. B. T.; Jungblut A. D.; Larose, C.; Mourot, R.; Fox-Powell, M.; Benning, L. G.; C. Sanchez-Cid Torres; Bradley, J. A. (tbc) Active and dormant snow, ice and cryoconite communities of a High Arctic glacier.

+Additional analysis scripts for WAVES data (not a part of doctoral research).